tom-deman/linux-monitoring/monitor.md

 lastlog
 ```

-Can be useful too to log the users last logged sessions.
-Can be used with paramters to see specific user like: sudo lastlog -u 0
+Can be useful too to log the user's last logged sessions.
+Can be used with parameters to see specific user like: sudo lastlog -u 0

 <br>
 <br>

 ## Health metrics

-There's a lot of differentz health metrics for a system.
+There's a lot of differents health metrics for a system.
-The two main ones that comes in my mind are CPU and Memory but many mores exist so here's a list of some popular ones (for the packet not already installed you can type apt search 'keyword'):
+The two main one that comes to my mind are CPU and Memory, but many mores exist, so here's a list of some popular ones (for the packet not already installed you can type apt search 'keyword'):

 - __CPU Usage__: This metric indicates the percentage of CPU resources being utilized.
 High CPU usage may indicate that the system is under heavy processing load, which could lead to performance degradation.